-- 3.4 This stage of the Budget setting process represents the principal opportunity to scope and identify the strategic and financial framework within which the Tavistock Town Council Budget and Precept 2021/22 will be developed.
-Also to agree any principles which might inform more in depth future deliberations, and set parameters for budget development as appropriate. - 3.5 In addition it provides an opportunity to consider how the Council will set a Precept and/or secure additional income to fund the various matters listed above, most critically (in summary); - a) Replenishment of Revenue Reserves to safe operating levels; - b) Any increased costs (over allocated budget)/end of contract variations/additional costs on capital works regarding Guildhall Project and Guildhall Car Park Public Realm this year that might affect the position next; - Maintaining appropriate reserves to deal with outstanding legal matters; - d) Longer-term (once (a) is complete) re-building of capital reserves to acceptable levels the Council has agreed that these should be not less than £500,000 in order to cope with either shocks (bearing in mind the size and scale of its liabilities) or future aspirations; - e) The cost of any other projects or initiatives which the Council might wish to promote. - 3.6 Notwithstanding the range of variables referenced it is anticipated that the most critical judgement the Council will need
+3.4 This stage of the Budget setting process represents the principal opportunity to scope and identify the strategic and financial framework within which the Tavistock Town Council Budget and Precept 2022/23 will be developed.
+Also to agree any principles

+- which might inform more in depth future deliberations, and set parameters for budget development as appropriate. - 3.5 In addition it provides an opportunity to consider how the Council will set a Precept and/or secure additional income to fund the various matters listed above, most critically (in summary); - a) Replenishment of all Reserves to safe operating levels in order to cope with either shocks (bearing in mind the size and scale of its liabilities) or future needs/aspirations; - b) Any increased costs (over allocated budget)/end of contract variations/additional costs on capital works - together with any new costs (eg Market Road); - c) Maintaining appropriate reserves to deal with outstanding legal matters; - d) The cost of any new projects or initiatives which the Council might wish to promote. - 3.6 Notwithstanding the range of variables referenced it is anticipated that the most critical judgement the Council will continue to need to make is to estimate what its commercial income streams are likely to be both for the remainder of this, and for the next financial year.
+This alongside the extent to which secondary activities (like Town Hall) develop either in terms of income and/or cost base, acknowledging that such services historically lose money. - 3.7 Looking forward the Council has the opportunity to apply rigour and discipline in its financial management over the next three years, alongside a realistic view of capacity to deliver, to restore safe and secure operating arrangements post pandemic. - 3.8 The instructions of the Committee and Council are sought.